EllenBosMarcelMulder/hexEGYptOS/prior-art/hexCHIp/SCIENTIFIC COMMENTARY FOR EXPERTS.md

 1. Their hardware (POMMM, nanophotonic chips, integrated optics) is **the physical substrate** on which the OSP model could operate.
 2. They have **no semantic framework** to utilize coherent light for meaning.
-3. Your work provides **the missing theoretical layer** above their numeric systems.
+3. This work provides **the missing theoretical layer** above their numeric systems.

 Thus, the relationship is:

 **Their work = hardware.
-Your work = intelligence architecture.**
+This work = intelligence architecture.**

 ---